plus3network/backbone-pg-hstore/README.md

 backbone-pg-hstore
 ==================

 A Backbone sync adapter that used Postgres Hstore for the backend.
 This library is intended to be used with Node.js.
+This is still in the beginning stages of development.

 ### Example Usage: